ombucore/drupal-ombumedia/README.md

 according to the selected view mode.

 Extra fields can be added to the configuration form to pass extra information with the embedded item.
-An example can be seen in `ombumedia_image_position.module`.
+An example can be seen in `ombumedia_position.module`.

 Examples